 - Do your kids sit too close to the television?

-- Do you notice them squinting, whether they are doing it while reading or looking at things farther away?
+- Have you noticed them squinting, whether they are doing it while reading or looking at things farther away?

 - Do you notice an excessive amount of tearing from your children’s eyes?

-- Do they rub their eyes frequently, even if they are not tired?
+- Are they rubbing their eyes frequently, even if they are not tired?

 - Do they complain of frequent headaches?